Adiabatic freezing of long-range quantum correlations in spin chains: Detecting anisotropy transition

-In an experimental setting, one may consider the end spins to be probe sites at the edge of a quantum spin chain consiting of the bulk spins.
-The weak end-coupling can be experimentally controlled.
-Under such conditions, the anisotropy of the bulk spin chain can be detected using the order parameter $\lambda_2 - l_f$, where the desired quantities can be derived by obtaining the freezing of long-range quantum discord between the two probe spin sites.
+In an experimental setting, one may consider the end spins to be probe sites at the edge of a quantum spin chain consisting of the bulk spins. {The two end-spins can be defects or scattering particles in a spin chain \cite{venuti,vencite}, and the weak end-coupling can be experimentally controlled}.
+Under such conditions, the anisotropy of $\cal{H}_{bulk}$ can be detected using the order parameter $\lambda_2 - l_f$, where the {desired quantities are observed from the freezing of long-range QD between the two probe spins}.
 Hence, the quantity $\lambda_2 - l_f$ can serve as a suitable order parameter in many-body simulations.
 The advantage of the approach lies in the fact that all performed measurements and tuning of interactions are associated only with the probe spins that weakly interact with the quantum spin chain.
-The detection of anisotropy transition in the bulk spin chain is acheived without disturbing the bulk system.
-This provides a definite role for adiabatic freezing of quantum correlations in investigating many-body phenomena.
+The detection of {the intrinsic} anisotropy in the bulk spin chain is achieved without disturbing the system.
+This provides an interesting role for adiabatic freezing of discord in investigating many-body phenomena.